cmhughes/latexindent.pl/readme.txt

         chmod +x indent.plx

-    and then put it with your other exectutables, for example
+    and then put it with your other executable files, for example

         /usr/local/bin